thomasarmstrong98/ODE_statistical_inference/README.md

 # thirdyearproj
 This repository contains a set of notebooks created for the third year project for my BSc in Mathematics at the University of York.
+The project is titled "Statistical Inference for Differential Equations".
+For this project, I am trying to infere parameter values from differential equations.
+I will be taking a Bayesian approach to my project and intend to make use of Markov Chain Monte Carlo techniques.